stoltene2/blog/posts/2015-04-10-prefer-directives-to-ng-include/index.markdown

 * That one blog article
 * Experimenting

-* Include links to using dev tools debugger
+* TODO: Include links to using dev tools debugger
-* Fix padding on paragraphs next to pictures to make them line up closer.
-* Put pictures in a frame